CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Both head units use the same cycling maps.
 You can pay for more detailed TOPO maps and load them into the head unit.
 But unless you are a cartophile, you probably won’t need them.

-It’s a shame the download doesn’t work wirelessly over the Garmin Connect smartphone app, and you have to plug the head unit into a computer via MicroUSB.
+It’s a shame the download doesn’t work wirelessly over the Garmin Connect smartphone app.
+You have to plug the head unit into a computer via MicroUSB.
+This is one of those areas I don’t understand.
+Most competitors allow you to download maps wirelessly.

 Winner: Edge 830